Samsung/tizen-docs/docs/application/native/get-started/wearable-widget/first-app-widget.md

 2. Generate a security profile.

-    Before you run the application, you must [sign your application package with a certificate profile](../../../tizen-studio/common-tools/certificate-registration.md) in the Tizen Studio.
+    Before you run the application, you must [sign your application package with a certificate profile](../../../tizen-studio/common-tools/certificate-registration.md) in Tizen Studio.

 3. Run the application:
     1. In the **Project Explorer** view, right-click the project and select **Run As \> Tizen Native Application**.